The Great Man's Whiskers: Production

-In 1947, it was announced Adrian Scott would make his directorial debut with an adaptation of the play.
+In 1947, it was announced Adrian Scott would make his directorial debut with an adaptation of his play The Great Man's Whiskers.
 John Paxton would produce.
 However, RKO fired Scott because of the blacklist.
 For a time, it seemed RKO would still complete the project but the studio eventually dropped it.

 The screenplay by John Paxton was eventually directed by Philip Leacock at Universal City Studios in 1969.
-The film aired on NBC as a “TV Movie of the Week” on May 2, 1972 and was rebroadcast on February 13, 1973.
+The film aired on NBC as a “TV Movie of the Week” on May 2, 1972, and was rebroadcast on February 13, 1973.

 The Los Angeles Times called it "foolish and belaboured."